vieanderes/the-community-festival/Documentation/INDEX.md

 *Documentation Version: 1.0*
 *Total Pages: 15+ comprehensive guides*

-**Everything you need to build Lumina Festival is here.
+**Everything you need to build The Community Festival is here.
 Let's create something beautiful! ✨**